security-force-monitor/fmtrpt_data/README.md

 }
 ```
-There is always variation.
-For example, the above deals with a two column PDF and also handles attributes where the `left` value changes: "quantity" can be found in `left` values that range from "302" to "318", so we build a `sed` statement to cover that.
+There is always variation, however.
+For example the above version of `_assignTrainingAttributes` deals with a two-column PDF and also handles attributes where the `left` value changes: "quantity" can be found in `left` values that range from "302" to "318", so we build a `sed` statement to cover that.

-You can see from the excerpt of raw XML that there are also other attributes we need to extract.
+You can see from the below excerpt of raw XML that there are also other substantive attributes we need to extract.
 For example:

 ```
 <text top="114" left="87" width="259" height="11" font="2"><b>Africa Region, Angola, Africa Center for Strategic</b></text>
 <text top="128" left="87" width="74" height="11" font="2"><b>Studies, FY 00</b></text>
 ```
-This is the "program title" and "country" attributes.
-Rows where `left="87"` and `font="2"` will be processed by the `_composeProgramTitle`, `_cleanProgramTitle` and `_massageXMLStructure` functions of the `_cleanXML` subroutine.
-In the above example of a program title, the data we want to extract ("Africa Region, Angola, Africa Centre for Strategic Studies, FY 00") is spread across two lines.
+In this particular XML, these rows contain the "program title" and "country" attributes we want to extract.
+So, rows where `left="87"` and `font="2"` will be processed by the `_composeProgramTitle`, `_cleanProgramTitle` and `_massageXMLStructure` functions of the `_cleanXML` subroutine.
+In the above example of lines containing program title, the data we want to extract ("Africa Region, Angola, Africa Centre for Strategic Studies, FY 00") is spread across two lines, so we will need to concatenate them.

-The `_cleanXML` subroutine and its function set has built up over time as I've addressed particular problems throw up by the PDFs in each project.
-Their ordering matters; sometimes they address general structural issues, other times specific one-time annoyances.
-To close this section, here's a quick overview of each function.
+The `_cleanXML` subroutine and its set of function has built up over time as I've addressed particular problems thrown up by over 20 years of PDFs.
+The order in which they are used matters; sometimes they address general structural issues, other times specific one-time annoyances.
+To close this section, here's a quick overview of each function in the `_cleanXML` sub-routine:

-* `_firstFixes`: basically a manual fix step for text and rows that contain one-off or very specific errors which it's easier to "fix by hand"
+* `_firstFixes`: basically a manual fix step for text and rows that contain one-off or very specific errors which it's easier to have a  "fix by hand" approach.
 * `_trimLeadingTrailingItems`: refines further the range of rows that contain material from a particular region by removing leading and trailing items _before_ further cleanup.
+An alternative approach is to process them fully, and then filter them out at the end.
-* `_composeProgramTitle`: finds rows where the program title attribute is spread across more than one line, combines them together and assigns a placeholder attribute tag so we can identify them.
+* `_composeProgramTitle`: finds rows where the program title attribute is spread across more than one line, combines them together and assigns a placeholder attribute tag so we can identify them for further processing.
 * `_cleanProgramTitle`: strips XML tags, whitespace and other annoyances from program title attributes, and tab-separates the main parts (country, program, fiscal year) so we can work on them later.
-* `_filterOutUselessLines`: removes line that don't contain any data we need, such as column header names, program total lines, empty lines.
+* `_filterOutUselessLines`: removes lines that contain  data we don't need, such as repeated column header names, program totals, and empty lines.
-* `_assignTrainingAttributes`: pick out rows that contain specific attributes (e.g. Course Name, Cost, Quantity, Start and End date) and assign a clean XML tag.
+* `_assignTrainingAttributes`: picks out rows that contain specific attributes (e.g. Course Name, Cost, Quantity, Start and End date) and assigns them a new, substantive XML tag.
 * `_filterOutNonText`: remove anything that still has `<text>` tag, as we don't need it.
 * `_addTrainingTagsToProgram`: prefix a `<training>` tag to `<program>`, building the XML nesting structure.
-In the 2000-2001 report, we also deal with a problem where some items are out of order.
+In the 2000-2001 report we also deal with a problem where some items are out of order and need to be shuffled around.
 * `_splitLines`: insert line breaks where needed
 * `_wrapPageTags`: Make sure `<page>` tags aren't gathered up inside a `<training>` attribute at this point.
 * `_assignPageNumbers`: find the current page number, and transpose it to a new attribute  inside every training item until the next page number.